ccdmb/predector/README.md

 I suggest storing these all in a folder and just copying the whole lot around.
 If you use Predector often, you'll likely re-build the environment fairly often.

+> * We've been having some teething problems with SignalP 6.
+Until this is resolved I've made installing and running it optional.
+> You don't absolutely have to install SignalP6, though I recommend you try to.

 ### 3. Build the conda environment or container